MicrosoftDocs/sql-docs/docs/relational-databases/extended-events/extended-events.md

 [!INCLUDE [SQL Server Azure SQL Database SQL Managed instance](../../includes/applies-to-version/sql-asdbmi.md)]

 [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] The Extended Events architecture enables users to collect as much or as little data as is necessary to troubleshoot or identify a performance problem.
-Extended Events is configurable, and scales very well as most targets are asynchronous, with less impact on the monitored SQL resources.
+Extended Events is highly configurable, lightweight, and scales very well.
+For more information, see [Extended Events Architecture](extended-events.md#extended-events-architecture).

 Extended Events replace the deprecated [SQL Trace](../../relational-databases/sql-trace/sql-trace.md) and SQL Server Profiler features.